Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 [III.1] Vynálezcem jejím je plukovník Kircher, sloužící za Napoleona I. ve vojsku saském.
 Kircherovo šifrování slovy, pane hejtmane.
 Každé slovo depeše se vykládá na protější stránce klíče.

-Fleissner was a senior lieutenant who, according to Kadett Biegler, improved the method invented by Kircher.
-He is said to have used Die Sünden der Väter by Ludwig Ganghofer in an example in his book.
+was a senior lieutenant who, according to Kadett Biegler, improved the method invented by Kircher.
+He is said to have used Die Sünden der Väter by Ludwig Ganghofer as an example in his book.

 Background

-Fleissner was in real life an Austrian colonel who in 1881 published Handbuch der Kryptographie.
-As Fleissner published the book five years before Die Sünden der Väter by Ludwig Ganghofer, the facts given by Kadett Biegler are dubious although all the names he mentions have some connection with cryptography.
-His book is briefly mentioned in the well known essay by Kerckhoffs from 1883.
+was in real life an Austrian colonel who in 1881 published Handbuch der Kryptographie.
+As Fleissner published the book five years before Die Sünden der Väter by Ludwig Ganghofer, the facts given by Kadett Biegler are dubious, although all the names he mentions have some connection with cryptography.
+His book is briefly mentioned in the well-known essay by Kerckhoffs from 1883.

-Fleissner had entered world literature even when still alive.
-He is mentioned in the novel Mathias Sandorf by Jules Verne already in 1885.
+Fleissner had entered world literature even while still alive.
+He is mentioned in the novel Mathias Sandorf by Jules Verne as early as 1885.

 Auguste Kerckhoffs, "La cryptographie militaire", 1883